skokielibrary/better-evanced/README.md

 1. Download the [zip file](https://github.com/skokielibrary/better-evanced/archive/master.zip) to your computer (or clone it with git).
 2. Right-click on the zip file and extract it (don't just double click on the zip archive)
 3. In Chrome, open chrome://extensions/
+4. Check the "Developer mode" checktop.
-4. Click Load unpacked extension…
+5. Click Load unpacked extension…
-5. Navigate to the extension’s folder and click OK
+6. Navigate to the extension’s folder and click OK

 ## Using the extension